gcallah/BookReviews/gray.md

 the empty, hallucinatory post-historial era projected in Fukuyama's article...
 The grotesque notion that history was coming to an end in a universal convergence on American-style democracy was feted as realism."
 (19)

-Gray claims that "While history is not the unfolding of reason, there can be logic in particular situations."
-(22) But he does not provide any argument for believing that a process that is non-rational should present us with "particular situations" that are amenable to logical analysis: how could such situations arise?
+Howevewr, Gray claims that "While history is not the unfolding of reason, there can be logic in particular situations."
+(22) But he does not provide any argument for believing that a process that is irrational should present us with "particular situations" that are amenable to logical analysis: how could such situations arise?
 How can we identify them?
+He is silent on these crucial questions.

 Gray also offers interesting insight on the difference between the Russian tsarist regime and the Soviet Union: